django/deps/draft/0007-official-projects.rst

 project at risk of retirement.

-Maintainers or people with commit access on an official Django project do not have to be core Django memebers, nor do they become core members by taking those positions, but they should be very strongly considered as candidates for the Core Team if they are not already.
+Maintainers or people with commit access on an official Django project do not have to be core Django members, nor do they become core members by taking those positions, but they should be very strongly considered as candidates for the Core Team if they are not already.